JosefNemec/PlayniteDocs/docs/tutorials/extensions/webViews.md

 Notes
 ---------------------

-Web view data are isolated for each extension.
-This means that cache, cookies and other web view data are not shared between extensions and separate instance is kept for each extension individually.
-This also means that methods like cookie deletion also only affect specific extension which calls those methods.
+Web view data are currently not isolated per extension.
+This means that cache, cookies and other web view data are shared between all extensions and Playnite itself.
+This also means that methods like cookie deletion affect all extensions.
+Per extension data isolation will be added in Playnite 11.

 Use can use `F12` key to open standard Chromium developer tools while normal web view window is opened.